Joomla

 Joomla is one of the most popular CMSs, known for its robust security features.
 However, no website is completely immune to hacking.
 Despite the best efforts made by the developers and community, there may be some unknown loopholes or zero-day exploits.

-Some of the common vulnerabilities in Joomla and other CMSs like WordPress include:
+Some of the common vulnerabilities in Joomla includes:

 • Cross-Site Scripting (XSS)